Roland Freisler: World War I

 Freisler was attending law school at Kiel University upon the outbreak of World War I in 1914, which interrupted his studies.
 He saw active service in the German Imperial Army during the war after enlisting as a Fahnenjunker (officer cadet) in 1914 with the 167th Infantry Regiment (1st Upper Alsatian) in Kassel, and by 1915 he was a Leutnant.
 While serving on the front-line with the 22nd Division, he was awarded the Iron Cross 2nd class, for heroism in action.
 In October 1915, he was wounded in action on the Eastern Front and taken as a prisoner of war by Imperial Russian forces.

 While a prisoner, Freisler learned to speak Russian and developed an interest in Marxism after the Russian Revolution had commenced.
 The Bolshevik provisional authority which took over responsibility for Freisler's prisoner of war camp made use of him as a camp "Commissar" (as he was described by them in his repatriated prisoner of war paperwork in 1918) administratively organizing the camp's food supplies from 1917 to 1918.

-According to historian Georg Franz–Willig's Ursprung der Hitlerbewegung 3 volume set published by Schütz, Pr.
-Oldendorf, 1974, the SPD newspaper Vorwärts of 3 May 1924 ran an article entitled "SPIRITUAL KINSHIP: JEWISH–COMMUNIST, POPULAR REICHSTAG CANDIDATE", in which it stated that Freisler had been "until rather recently a member of the German Communist Party" and that this was interesting because "his grandmother was a full Jewess".
-However, H.W.
-Koch states that there is no evidence that Freisler was of Jewish extraction, and that after the Russian Revolution the description "Commissar" was simply the title given to anyone employed in an administrative post in the prison camps and had no political connotations.
-He also states that Freisler was never a Communist, although in the early days of his Nazi Party career in the 1920s, he was on the movement's left wing.
+According to Nazi apologist historian Georg Franz–Willig's Ursprung der Hitlerbewegung 3-volume set published by Schütz/Pr.
+Oldendorf in 1974, the SPD newspaper Vorwärts of 3 May 1924 ran an article titled "SPIRITUAL KINSHIP: JEWISH–COMMUNIST, POPULAR REICHSTAG CANDIDATE", in which it stated that Freisler had been "until rather recently a member of the German Communist Party" and that this was interesting because "his grandmother was a full Jewess".
+However, H. W. Koch states that there is no evidence that Freisler was of Jewish extraction, and that after the Russian Revolution the description "Commissar" was simply the title given to anyone employed in an administrative post in the prison camps and had no political connotations.
+He also states that Freisler was never a Communist, although in the early days of his Nazi Party career in the 1920s he was on the movement's left wing.

 In the late 1930s, during Joseph Stalin's Great Purge in the Soviet Union, Freisler attended the Moscow Trials to watch the proceedings against the condemned.
-Freisler later rejected any insinuation that he had ever co-operated with the Soviets, the ideological nemesis of Nazi Germany but rumours about his time as a "Commissar" with the "Reds" cast a shadow over his subsequent career as a political official in Germany.
+Freisler later rejected any insinuation that he had ever co-operated with the Soviets, the ideological nemesis of Nazi Germany, but rumours about his time as a "Commissar" with the "Reds" cast a shadow over his subsequent career as a political official in Germany.